-In the 1980’s in both the UK and US, there were concerns over the level of violence spreading across America, the rising homicide rate and the random mass shootings that were taking place.
-Gun violence was an issue under the spotlight and just as it is today, the number and availability of guns within the United States was particularly worrisome.
+In the 1980’s in both the UK and the US, there were concerns over the level of violence spreading across America, the rising homicide rate and the random mass shootings that were taking place.
+Gun violence was an issue under the spotlight and just as it is today, the number and availability of guns within the United States were particularly worrisome.
 Over 35 years later this film is being released and distributed to the wider public for the first time and the content and message behind it is still as relevant.

 “The Killing of America lays bare the tragic and brutal history of one of the most powerful nations in the world.” – Aim Publicity

 In 1977 Richard Hall was taken hostage from his mortgage company in Indiana.
 The gunman marches him down Indianapolis streets holding a shotgun to Hill’s head in full view of passers-by.
 Terrifying scenes of Hall being forced to walk, police unsure whether to try and shoot or not, audio of their questions to each other picked up by the camera’s microphones.
 The gunman’s rantings are also picked up while Hall looks on desperately.